JDMR3/Data115/README.md

 Makes sense, some players shined on the bad teams and vice versa.
 The Center position had some of the highest True shooting percentages on the teams.

+Josh Hall of The Oklahoma City Thunder had the lowest true shooting % with 0.363 played exaclty 20 games.

+Highest Trus Shooting % was DeAndre Jordan of The Brooklyn Nets, with 0.736

 -----------------------------------------------------------------------------------------------------------------------------------
 Old data info: